SHuBERT: Self-Supervised Sign Language Representation Learning via Multi-Stream Cluster Prediction: Related Work

 \subsection{Pre-Training for Text And Speech}

-Pre-training has become a cornerstone of modern language processing across modalities.
-In natural language (text) processing, encoder models like BERT~\cite{devlin-etal-2019-bert} and its variants (e.g., RoBERTa~\cite{liu2019robertarobustlyoptimizedbert} and ALBERT~\cite{lan2020albert}), based on masked language modeling, have served as dependable representations that can be used and adapted for a variety of language understanding tasks~\cite{bommasani2021opportunities}.
-Pre-trained encoder-decoder models, like T5 \cite{raffel2020exploring}, unify multiple text-to-text tasks in a single model.
-Finally, decoder-only models like the GPT series \cite{radford2018improving} have demonstrated the power of auto-regressive pre-training, when very large-scale training data is available and the downstream tasks can be framed in terms of auto-regressive generation.
+Pre-training is a cornerstone of modern language processing across modalities.
+For written language, encoder models like BERT~\cite{devlin2019bert} and its variants (e.g.,~\cite{liu2019roberta, lan2020albert}), based on masked language modeling, have served as dependable representations for language understanding tasks.
+In speech processing, self-supervised learning approaches~\cite{mohamed2022self} have taken inspiration from text encoder models while addressing the unique challenges posed by continuous audio, which has no inherent segmentation into tokens nor a pre-defined token vocabulary.
+For example, Hidden-Unit BERT (HuBERT) \cite{hsu2021hubert} adapts BERT by adding an offline clustering step to provide pseudo-labels for masked prediction.
+Such self-supervised representations, combined with task-specific fine-tuning, remain the state of the art for many speech tasks.

-In speech processing, self-supervised learning approaches have taken inspiration from text encoder models while addressing the unique challenges posed by continuous audio signals, which have no inherent segmentation into tokens nor a pre-defined token vocabulary.
-For example, Hidden-Unit BERT (HuBERT) \cite{hsu2021hubert} adapted the objective of BERT by adding an offline clustering step to provide pseudo-labels for masked prediction.
-Other approaches include wav2vec 2.0 \cite{baevski2020wav2vec}, which uses a contrastive objective, and AV-HuBERT \cite{shi2022learning} which extends HuBERT to audiovisual speech (i.e., speech along with video of the speaker's mouth).
-Signed languages share similar challenges to speech, with no pre-existing token lexicon and variable-length units (gestures) with no explicit boundaries, and our approach takes inspiration from HuBERT.
+Sign languages share similar challenges to speech, with no pre-existing token lexicon and variable-length units (gestures) with no explicit boundaries, and our approach takes inspiration from HuBERT.
+However, sign language video has its own unique challenges: the many sources of variation (signer appearance, background, lighting, camera angles), the multiple streams of gestures (hands, face, body), the high dimensionality of video, and the relative dearth of data.
+These challenges are addressed in SHuBERT by focusing on the relevant streams (via pose tracking) combined with multi-stream masking and clustering.